niemopen/niem-naming-design-rules/ndr6-outline.md

 | 5.
 Modeling rules for NIEM XSD | | | x | |
 | 6.
 Rules for NIEM messages | | x | x | x |

+This document uses formatting and syntactic conventions to clarify meaning and avoid ambiguity.
+This document relies on references to many outside documents.
+Such references are noted by bold, bracketed inline terms.
+For example, a reference to RFC 3986 is shown as [[RFC 3986]](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#Appendix-A-References).
+All reference documents are recorded in [Appendix A, References, below](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#appendix-a-references).

 <br/>

 # 3. Overview of the NIEM Technical Architecture